Machu Picchu reopens for a single tourist who's been stranded in Peru for seven months

 (CNN) — Like many travelers around the world, Jesse Katayama found his dream trip thwarted by the spread of Covid-19.

 But after an unexpected seven month stay in Peru, Katayama is finally crossing "visit Machu Picchu" off of his bucket list -- and he got to enjoy being the only tourist there.
-Katayama, a native of Osaka, Japan, arrived in Aguas Calientes -- the town from which most people begin their Machu Picchu expeditions -- on March 14.
+Katayama, a native of Nara, Japan, arrived in Aguas Calientes -- the town from which most people begin their Machu Picchu expeditions -- on March 14.

 He already had his entry ticket and permit to enter the UNESCO World Heritage site on March 16 in hand, but that was when the Peruvian government opted to close the site.
-Katayam awas stranded.
+Katayama was stranded.

-Since then, the 26-year-old Katayama, a boxing instructor, has become a local in Aguas Calientes, where he has been renting a small room for the past seven months.
+Since then, the 26-year-old Katayama has become a local in Aguas Calientes, where he has been renting a small room for the past seven months.

 Although border closures have kept him from visiting other South American countries, he has made the best of his experience by exploring local attractions like Putucusi Mountain and the Calientes Waterfalls.
 He even taught boxing classes to some of the local kids and has made friends in his accidental new hometown.

-Katayama tells CNN that his goal is to open his own boxing gym when he returns to Osaka, so he used his lockdown period to practice his moves.
+Katayama tells CNN that his goal is to become a gym owner and instructor when he returns to Japan, so he used his lockdown period to practice his moves.

 The Incan citadel in more typical circumstances.

-Note: Correction: An earlier version of this misstated Katayama's hometown and occupation.